Women fight abortion bans in 3 more states with legal actions

 Told to wait in the parking lot to get sicker

-In Oklahoma, a woman named Jaci Statton, recounted the story of how she was told to wait in the parking lot until she got closer to death and doctors could provide an abortion.
-She'd had a molar pregnancy that would never become a viable fetus but was a very serious threat to her health.
+In Oklahoma, Jaci Statton recounted how she was told to wait in the parking lot until she got closer to death and doctors could provide an abortion.
+She had a molar pregnancy that would never become a viable fetus but was a very serious threat to her health.

-Statton told NPR in April about how — sitting in the hospital — her husband, Dustin, feared she would die.
+Statton told NPR in April about how — while sitting in the hospital — her husband, Dustin Statton, feared she would die.

 "I look over.
-And he is just, head in his hands," Statton recalls.
+And he is just head in his hands," Statton recalled.
 "This huge, 6-foot guy.
-He's like, 'I'll lose everything, I'll lose my family.'"
+He's like, 'I'll lose everything.
+I'll lose my family.'"

-Each state that bans abortion includes some kind medical exception, but it's become clear that those exceptions don't always prevent the situations these patients describe.
+Each state that bans abortion includes some kind of medical exception, but it has become clear that those exceptions don't always prevent the situations these patients describe.

 Physician calls for action

-Dr. Emily Corrigan told reporters Idaho state lawmakers are award that Idaho's abortion law is causing problems and having unintended consequences, and they've said as much publicly.
+Dr. Emily Corrigan told reporters that Idaho state lawmakers are aware that Idaho's abortion law is causing problems and having unintended consequences, and they've said as much publicly.

-Some told her that they never thought that Roe would be overturned, she says.
-"I've heard them say all those things, but we have not had enough action," Corrigan says.
+Some told her that they never thought that Roe would be overturned, she said.
+"I've heard them say all those things, but we have not had enough action," Corrigan said.

-She's willing to try any means necessary to improve the situation for patients and doctors, including going through the courts because — she says — the status quo is "dire."
+She's willing to try any means necessary to improve the situation for patients and doctors, including going through the courts, because, she said, the status quo is "dire."

 A spokesperson for the attorney general of Tennessee said they hadn't received the complaint yet.